boonebgorges/buddypress-group-email-subscription/readme.txt

 == Changelog ==

+= 3.2.1 =
+Fixes bug in the implementation of forum post digests

 = 3.2 =
 Rewrote digest emailer to use wp_mail(), for better compatibility with WP SMTP plugins Better compatibility with BP 1.5+ native functions